Ace of Base: Legacy

-Katy Perry said she wanted her third studio album, Teenage Dream, to sound like "The Sign"; "It's what I said I wanted earlier", she told MTV; "We nailed it: It's roller-skating!
+Katy Perry said she wanted her third studio album, Teenage Dream, to sound like "The Sign".
+In 2010, Perry said of the album: "It's what I said I wanted earlier....We nailed it: It's roller-skating!
 It's '90s!
 It's Ace of Base!
 It's Cyndi Lauper!
 It's like all these colors and more".

-Swedish artist Robyn said she was inspired by Ace of Base for her song "Dancehall Queen", which was produced by Diplo and Klas Åhlund for her fifth studio album Body Talk Pt.
-1. "We were just having fun with that kind of genre music.
+Robyn said she was inspired by Ace of Base for her song "Dancehall Queen", which was produced by Diplo and Klas Åhlund for her fifth studio album Body Talk Pt.
+1, saying: "We were just having fun with that kind of genre music.
 And the idea of making this song came out of that discussion.
-It was fun.
-We really connected on something where music that you might put in one box becomes something else, depending on how you look at it".
+It was fun".

-Some of the British group Clean Bandit's tracks have been compared to the band, notably their 2016 UK No. 1 single "Rockabye".
-Band members Grace and Luke have named them as an influence in interviews.
+Some of Clean Bandit's tracks have been compared to the band, notably their 2016 UK No. 1 single "Rockabye".
+Band members have named them as an influence in interviews.

-American alternative rock artist Beck had plans to cover an Ace of Base album as part of his Record Club project in 2009; however, this never came to fruition.
 Tegan and Sara's song "Closer" was inspired by the band's music.
-Robert Alfons of Canadian synthpop group Trust once said "the synthesisers they used were of great influence on me... [their] first two albums [in particular]", whilst rock band Yeasayer and new wave artist Twin Shadow have both also cited Ace of Base as an influence.
+Robert Alfons of Canadian synthpop group Trust said he was influenced by the synthesizers used by Ace of Base.
+Yeasayer and Twin Shadow have both also cited Ace of Base as an influence.

-The 2019 single "Liar", by Cuban pop singer Camila Cabello, interpolates the melody of "All That She Wants".
+In 1995, a cover of "The Sign" was featured in the American sitcom Full House in the final season episode "We Got the Beat".
+In the episode, Jodie Sweetin in character as Stephanie Tanner performs the song with her fictional band Girl Talk.
+Indie rock band The Mountain Goats included a cover of "The Sign" by Ace of Base on their 1995 EP Songs For Peter Hughes.
+The group has continued to play versions of it at live shows.
+Beck had plans to cover an Ace of Base album as part of his Beck's Record Club project in 2009, but this never came to fruition.
+"The Sign" was covered by fictional a cappella group the Barden Bellas in the 2012 film Pitch Perfect and appears on the soundtrack for the movie.
+The 2019 single "Liar" by Cuban pop singer Camila Cabello interpolates the melody of "All That She Wants".